iobroker-community-adapters/ioBroker.broadlink2/README.md

 # iobroker upload broadlink
 ```

+Or simply install with the GitHub-Url via ioBroker Admin.

 #### Configuration
 Enter the IP address in the configuration (auto-discover list is possible but not implemented yet)